Interstellar-Network/Interstellar-Book/src/M1_demo_tutorial.md

 ![ocwDemo](./fig/ocwDemo.png)

-The ocwDemo now will work with this logoical circuit file  to produce garbled circuits.
+The ocwDemo now will use with this logical circuit file  to produce garbled circuits.

-#### 3.2 Garbled Circuit cid appear in node log ([ocw] Hello from pallet-ocw)
+#### 3.2 The Garbled Circuits cids appear in node log ([ocw] Hello from pallet-ocw)

+The garbled circuits cids produced by the GCF are received by the `ocwDemo` pallet.

 ```sh, editable
 2022-03-11 18:38:36 [ocw] Hello from pallet-ocw.